 What Are the Types of Elder Abuse?

-Elder abuse is not just physical injuries — it encompasses a broad range of problems related to the care of older Americans.
+Elder abuse does not just describe physical injuries — it includes a broad range of problems related to the care of older Americans.
 The National Center on Elder Abuse (NCEA) has identified 7 types of elder abuse.